 Planning and booking your surf coaching trip

-How do I book and pay for my trip?
+How do I book my surf coaching trip?

 What payment methods do you accept?

 Typically we take payment via bank transfer (BACS) or CurrencyFair for international transfers.
 We can also accept credit/debit/paypal payments if you prefer.
 Please let us know if this is the case.

 What if I need to cancel my trip?

 *In the event of a cancellation on behalf of either party due to enforced COVID-19 restrictions, you will be entitled to a full refund*

 If you need to cancel your trip more than two months before your trip start date, we will refund your payment minus a £150 admin fee.